evanpeikon/math_for_compbio/README.md

 - We can calculate the AUC using the CDF for a given probability distribution.
 For example, say the mean height is 167cm and the standard deviation is 8cm (and height is normally distributed).
 Now, if we want the probability that a random person is <158cm we can calcualte that using ```stats.norm.cdf(x, loc, scale)``` where $x$ is the value of interest (158), $loc$ is the mean of the probability distribution (167), and the $scale$ is the standard deviation (8).
 Thus, ```stats.norm.cdf(158, 167, 8)=0.11$

 ### Poisson Distribution
 - The Poisson distribution is used to describe the nunber of times a certain event occurs in a fixed time or space interval.
 For example, the PD can describe how many support emals you recieve between 10am-12pm on a given day, then represent it as a PMF or CDF.
+  - For example, say you expect 25 support emails in a 2 hour window.
+In that case, the number of emails is poisson distributed with $λ=25$.
+You can then calculate the probability of getting 11 emails with ```stats.poisson.pmf(11,25)```.
+  - Similarly, you can use ```stats.poisson.cdf()``` to evaluate the probability of observing a speciic number of emails or less.
+For example, if we want the probability of observing 7 emails or less in a 2 hour window when we expect 25 we can use ```stats.poisson.cdf(7,25)```.
+- The spread of the poisson distribution is expressed as variance and is equal to $λ$ (the epected value).
+Thus, the larger $λ$ is, the larger the number of potential values (ie the larger the spread).
+In other words, the larger the λ, the greater the range (max-min) of data.
+- Other probability distributions (like binomial) also have expected values.
+For example, if you flip a coin 10x ($n=10$) the probability of heads each time is 0.5 ($P=0.5$) and thus we expect 5 heads.
+As a result, the equation for the expected value of a binomial distribution is $Expected = E(x)=n*p$.
+Additionally, the variance (spread) of the binomial distribution is $variance = var(x) = n*p*(1-p)$

+### Properties of Expectation and Variance
+- The expected value of two independent random variables is the sum of each expected value $E(x&y)=E(x)+E(y)$.
+- Increasing the value on a distribution by a constant does not change variance $var(a&x)=var(x)$.

+### Central Limit Theorem
+- CLT states that the sampling distribution of a mean is normally distributed as long as the population is not skewed or the sample size is large enough.
+- Importantly, CLT only applies to sampling distributions of mean and not othr statistics like max/min and variance.
+- CLT not only establishes that a sampling distribution will be normally distributed, byt also allows us to describe the normal distribution quantitativley by their mean $µ$ and standard deviation $σ$.
+  - For example, take a sample size $n$ from a population with a true mean $µ$ and standard deviation $σ$.
+As long as $n$ is sufficiently large the sampling distribution of means will be normally distributed and the sample mean $x$ will be roughly equal to the population mean $µ$.
+Additionally, the sample standard deviation $σ$ will be equal to the population standard deviation divided by the square root of the sample size: $sample dist. std dev = \frac{σ}{\sqrt{n}}$
+- The standard deviation of the sampling distribution is also known as the standard error of the estimate of the mean.
+Often we cannot know the true populations standard deviation, so we can estimate the standard error as follows: $std error = \frac{sample standard dev}{\sqrt{n}}$.
+  - As $n$ increases, the standard error decreases and as sample standard deviation increases so does the standard error.
+- Because the mean of the sampling distribution of the mean is equal to the mean of the population its called an unbiased estimator.
+A statistic is an unbiased estimator of a population parameter if the mean of the sampling distribution of the statistic is equal to the value of the statistic of the population.
+Biased estimators on the other hand, is one where the mean of the sampling distribution is not equal to the mean of the statistic for the population.